 Your doctor thinks you may have severe asthma.
 With asthma, the adjective "severe" means your asthma is therapy-resistant, not responding to past or current treatments.
 You've learned that with this condition you may experience wheezing and coughing, difficulty breathing (often with shortness of breath), and your chest might feel tight.

 Symptoms can bother you 24/7, and even doing the simplest tasks or exerting yourself can be a struggle.
 Your asthma attacks are frequent and can increase during the night.
-The World Health Organization cites poor treatment adherence and persistent triggers as the most common causes of severe asthma.
+The World Health Organization (WHO) cites poor treatment adherence and persistent triggers as the most common causes of severe asthma.
 Whatever the cause, your doctor will want to make a definitive diagnosis about the degree of severity of your asthma.

 Here's what to expect during the process of a severe asthma diagnosis.
 Your doctor will: